rism-international/marcxml-tools/README.md

 This set contains

+* marcxml-analyze: gives report about tags and occurrances of a Marcxml-file
 * marcxml-filter: building a subset of records from the complete XML open dataset of sources at http://opac.rism.info.
 * marcxml-merge: merging multiple marcxml-files into one file
 * marcxml-split: splitting large files in chunks